farcasterxyz/docs/docs/reference/contracts/bundler.md

 ### register

 Register an fid, add one or more signers, and rent storage in a single transaction.
+For a detailed example of signup using the Bundler, see the [signup demo app](https://farcaster-signup-demo.vercel.app/bundler).

 | Parameter      | type                 | Description                                            |
 | -------------- | -------------------- | ------------------------------------------------------ |